openrewrite/rewrite-docs/reference/recipes/java/migrate/javax/addjaxbdependencies.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=org.openrewrite.java.migrate.javax.AddJaxbDependencies` es\`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.migrate.javax.AddJaxbDependencies`